-Sick leave shall be allowed for an absence due to a bona fide illness, off-duty injury, or confinement for medical treatment.
-A Doctor's certificate, showing proof of illness, may be required by the CITY at any time as appropriate.
+Sick leave shall be allowed for an absence due to a bona fide illness, off-duty injury, for the care of a sick/injured immediate family member as defined in section 2.30 of the personnel rules, or confinement for medical treatment.
+The definition of "Immediate family member" is expanded to include any person in the employee's household that they provide significant medical care for.
+A Doctor's certificate, showing proof of illness, may be required by the CITY only when the absence is more than three (3) consecutive days.
 Any such certification shall be paid by the CITY.